-Disclaimer: The information in this article provides a general overview and does not claim to be exhaustive.
-It cannot replace a detailed, individual consultation.
+Note: This article is based on research of public sources (statutes, official publications, professional literature) and professional experience.
+It provides a general overview but does not claim to be exhaustive and is not a substitute for individual advice from a tax advisory firm or specialist law firm for tax law.
 TX-Partner assumes no liability for the accuracy, timeliness, or completeness of this information.

 Key Takeaways